File: grep.info-t, Node: Top, Next: Introduction, Up: (dir)

 from which output would normally have been printed.
 The scanning

-of each file stops on the first match. (`-l' is specified by
+of each file stops on the first match. ('-l' is specified by

 POSIX.)

-`-m NUM'
+'-m NUM'

-presence of trailing context lines.
-This enables a calling
+trailing context lines.
+This enables a calling process to resume a

-script makes use of it:
+search.
+For example, the following shell script makes use of it:

 while grep -m 1 PATTERN